Björk Releases New Single 'Ancestress', A Tribute To Her Late Mother

-Björk has continued the lead-up to her new album, Fossora, sharing new single ‘Ancestress’ overnight.
-The track is one of two songs on her forthcoming tenth album said to be a tribute to her mother, who passed away in 2018.
+Björk has continued the build-up to her new album, Fossora, sharing new single ‘Ancestress’.
+The track is one of two songs on the artist’s forthcoming tenth album said to be a tribute to her mother, who passed away in 2018.

-Continuing the more organic sound that was explored with recent single ‘Atopos’, with her son, Sindri Eldon, helping to provide the arrangement of the vocals alongside his mother.
-Taking to social media alongside its release, Björk explained that the track had been written “just after her wordly funeral”.
+Continuing with the more organic sound explored on recent single ‘Atopos’, ‘Ancestress’ features contributions from Björk’s son, Sindri Eldon, who helped with the vocal arrangement.
+Announcing the release on social media, Björk explained that the track had been written “just after her [mother’s] wordly funeral”.

 Björk – ‘Ancestress’

-“Only recently did I discover that this song is probably somehow inspired by an Icelandic song ‘Grafskrift’, which is somehow a very direct and patriarchial account of someones life,” she added.
-“I probably wanted to approach this in a more feminine way – her biological and emotional story, not her professions, partners or dates of birth and death.”
+Björk explained that ‘Ancestress’ was unwittingly inspired by an Icelandic song named ‘Grafskrift’, which she described as “a very direct and patriarchial account of someones life.”
+For ‘Ancestress’, Björk wanted to approach the subject matter “in a more feminine way,” telling her mother’s “biological and emotional story, not her professions, partners or dates of birth and death.”

-The video is also paired with a video directed by Andrew Thomas Huang, which Björk describes as something of a more ideal way in which a person’s life should be honoured.
-“For 20 years I have not been able to attend funerals as something in them rubbed me the wrong way,” she continued on social media.
+The song comes with a video directed by Andrew Thomas Huang, which depicts Björk’s vision for how to satisfactorily honour a person’s life.
+“For 20 years I have not been able to attend funerals as something in them rubbed me the wrong way,” she wrote on social media.

 Fossora is set for release on Friday, 30th September.